cjto2000/cjto2000.github.io/_posts/2021-03-30-neural-co-processors-in-an-rl-agent.md

 The gifs show a simulation of the best set of weights learned in the training sequence.

-The graphs plot the average reward over every 5 episodes (however many timesteps that is).
+The graphs (A-C) plot the average reward over every 5 episodes (however many timesteps that is).

 All my code is [here](https://github.com/cjto2000/DDPG-PyTorch).